-Operant conditioning is a method of learning that occurs through rewards and punishments for behaviour in other words it is a type of learning in which an individual’s behaviour is modified by its consequences (response the behaviour gets); the behaviour may change in form, frequency, or strength.
+Operant Conditioning is a method of learning that occurs through rewards and punishments for behaviour in other words it is a type of learning in which an individual’s behaviour is modified by its consequences or the response the behaviour gets.
+The behaviour may change in form, frequency, or strength.

 This term was coined by B.F Skinner who believed that we do have such a thing as a mind, but that it is simply more productive to study observable behaviour rather than internal mental events.

-Operant conditioning attempts to modify behaviours which are generally voluntary in nature and can be maintained by consequences / responses as opposed to classic conditioning that deals with conditioning of automatic / reflexive behaviour which are not maintained by consequences.
+Operant conditioning attempts to modify behaviours which are generally voluntary in nature and can be maintained by consequences or responses as opposed to classic conditioning which deals with the conditioning of automatic or reflexive behaviour which is not maintained by consequences.

 Types of Operants / Responses to a behaviour:

-Skinner identified three types of responses or operant that can follow behaviour.
+Skinner identified three types of responses or operants that can follow behaviour.

-A response / consequence that causes a behaviour to occur with greater frequency.
+- Reinforcement that strengthens behaviour is a response or a consequence that causes a behaviour to occur with greater frequency.
 Reinforcers can be positive or negative.

-A response / consequence that causes a behaviour to occur with less frequency.
-Just like Reinforcements there can be two types of punishment: positive and negative.
+- Punishment that weakens behaviour is a response or a consequence that causes a behaviour to occur with less frequency.
+Just like Reinforcements, there can be two types of punishment: positive and negative.

 Core Tools of Operant Conditioning:

-- Positive reinforcer: Favorable events or outcomes that are presented after the behaviour.
+- Positive reinforcers are Favorable events or outcomes that are presented after the behaviour.
 This Positive reinforcement strengthens a behaviour by providing a consequence an individual finds rewarding.
 For example, if your teacher gives you Rs.
-100 ( reward) each time you complete your homework (behaviour) you are more likely to repeat this behaviour in the future, thus strengthening the behaviour of completing your homework.
+100 (reward) each time you complete your homework (behaviour) you are more likely to repeat this behaviour in the future, thus strengthening the behaviour of completing your homework.

-- Negative reinforcers involve the removal of an unfavorable events or outcomes after the display of a behaviour.
+- Negative reinforcers as a tool for operant conditioning involve the removal of unfavourable events or outcomes after the display of a behaviour.
 In these situations, a response is strengthened by the removal of something considered unpleasant.
 For example, let us say, you have to give your teacher Rs.
-100 everyday (unfavorable outcome).
+100 every day (unfavourable outcome).
 But on the days you complete your homework you don’t have to pay the teacher (removal of unwanted outcome).
 You will complete your homework to save Rs.
 100, thus strengthening the behaviour of completing your homework.

-- Positive Punishment: An unfavorable consequence / response following a behaviour which leads to a decrease in that behaviour.
-For example every time you come late (behaviour), you are slapped (consequence).
+- Positive Punishment refers to an unfavourable consequence or response following behaviour which leads to a decrease in that behaviour.
+For example, every time you come late (behaviour), you are slapped (consequence).
 This consequence of being slapped will demotivate you from coming late, thereby weakening the behaviour.

-- Negative Punishment: also known as punishment by removal, occurs when an favorable event or outcome is removed after a behaviour occurs.
-For example everytime a child wakes up late (behaviour) in the morning, his video game is taken away from him (consequence) for that day.
-This taking away of the video game following an undesired behaviour, results in a decrease in that behaviour.
+- Negative Punishment: also known as punishment by removal, occurs when a favourable event or outcome is removed after a behaviour occurs.
+For example, every time a child wakes up late (behaviour) in the morning, his video game is taken away from him (consequence) for that day.
+This taking away of the video game following an undesired behaviour results in a decrease in that behaviour.